 Make sure every one of your students is able to learn the way you plan to teach.
 This means reviewing IEP and 504 plans and taking notes on the recommendations so you can take them into account.
 Share your fears and concerns with the special ed team.
 So many classroom management challenges can be averted by considering and planning for the needs in your classroom.
 Make it a point to share the individual accommodation with each student affected so they know there’s a plan too.
 Understanding procedures and consequences may be just what a child with a behavior problem needs in order to feel more in control of their impulses.
 Remember to design lessons that challenge everyone in the way they need to be challenged.

 Even if you aren’t required to submit lesson plans, it doesn’t mean you shouldn’t do them.
 There’s a lot to manage throughout the day, and not knowing what you are supposed to be teaching can easily destroy a good day.
 Develop plans that work for your teaching style, accommodate all learners, go along with curriculum standards, and pique the curiosity of your students.
 It may sound daunting, but the more you do it, the better you’ll get.
 A well-planned day can make the difference between tired and flat-out exhausted.

-In order to really manage your classroom well, you need to be able to sell your classroom.
-You aren’t just a teacher, you’re a performer and a marketer.
+In order to really manage your classroom well, you need to know what you want it to feel like and look like when you’re successful.
+Write it down (and consider sharing it with your team) so you’ll know you’ve reached your goals.
 When kids feel your passion and know where the learning is headed, they’ll be pumped to rise to the occasion.
-Each year can be the year that the students in your class never forget.
+Each year will be different, but they can all be unforgettably wonderful.